Getting to Petrie Island

 Petrie Island is located on the Ottawa River, in the eastern part of Ottawa, Ontario, Canada.
 It can be accessed by car, transit and by bike.
 More details below in regards to transit service and bike routes.

 Petrie Island is accessed from Highway 174 (The Queensway) at Trim Road.
 If you are driving from downtown Ottawa, take Highway 417 east until “the split”.
 Keep left at the split onto 174, which is still a four-lane limited-access highway that leads to Orleans.
 Stay on the 174 until the first traffic light, which will be Trim Road, at which you should turn left.
-Head north on Trim Road past North Service Road down towards the island.
+Head north.
+To the stop sign.
+Then turn left onto Jeanne D’Arc Blvd, and right onto Tweddle Road.

 You can find the Nature Centre on the island, close to the cul-de-sac at the far north end of Trim Road.
 The Nature Centre is west of the parking lots, down the Bill Holland Trail (about 250 metres) just past the picnic area and children’s playground.